 The goal of the Violence Intervention & Prevention (VIP) Program is to create a campus culture that is safe and equitable for all members.
 Through policies, programs, trainings, education, and support, we hope to create a culture that is free from violence and fear and promotes gender equity.

-The Violence Interveniton & Prevention Program is a 3-year grant funded project by the Office on Violence Against Women, U.S. Department of Justice dedicated to addressing the prevalence and impact of violence in our community.
+The Violence Interveniton & Prevention Program started as a a 3-year grant funded project by the Office on Violence Against Women, U.S. Department of Justice dedicated to addressing the prevalence and impact of violence in our community.
+The VIP Program was institutionally funded by the College of St. Scholastica in 2016 and is dedicated to addressing the prevalence and impact of violence in our community.

-The information on this site is meant to aid students, faculty, and staff in getting a clearer picture of violence issues that relate directly to college students' lives.
+The information on this site is meant to aid students, faculty, staff, and other campus community members in getting a clearer picture of violence issues that relate directly to college students' lives.
 This site should be utilized as a tool to find support, information, events, resources, and a community that is working to create a space that is safe and equitable for all members.

 The VIP Program is staffed full time by Lexie Generous, the Violence Intervention & Prevention Program Coordinator.
 Lexie holds a Masters of Social Work, a Bachelor of Arts in Women & Gender Studies and Sociology, and is a licensed graduate social worker (LGSW).
 She is a trained Sexual Violence Advocate (PAVSA & OutFront MN) and Title IX Coordinator (ATIXA).
 Lexie brings a wealth of experience working on the prevention and intervention of sexual and gender based violence throughout Duluth and institutions of higher education.